-Push "AM" to switch the AM band.
+Push "AM" to turn on the radio and select the AM band.
 "AM" will appear on the display.

 If the audio system is off, you can turn on the radio by pushing "AM".
 Also, push "AM" to switch from cassette or compact disc operation to radio operation.